Building legacies: Gogo Skhotheni drops Cavo to launch her own club

-Gogo Shotheni Parts Ways with Cavo Lounge to Launch Her Own Club in Frankfort: "This Is Personal"
+Gogo Skhotheni Parts Ways with Cavo Lounge to Launch Her Own Club in Frankfort: "This Is Personal"

-- Club DJ Gogo Shotheni has announced that she has parted ways with Cavo Lounge, stating that it was an emotional decision
+- Club DJ Gogo Skhotheni has announced that she has parted ways with Cavo Lounge, stating that it was an emotional decision

 - Gogo Skhotheni revealed that she will launch her own club in Frankfort, Free State, where she grew up